 Start or end your day with a tablespoon in a little water or tea as a preventative through the cold and flu season.
 While sick, take up to 6 tablespoons.
 Children may prefer the cider in a little juice.
 Use it in salad dressings for the family as a daily wellness shot.
 Warm it on the stove as an inhalant to clear sinuses.

 Wax paper to line the lid

-While every herbalist has their own version of fire cider, they all more or less include onions, garlic, horseradish.
-If you cannot find fresh horseradish in a farmer’s market, garden (it grows like a weed!) or grocery store, then buy the condiment horseradish, but read the ingredients and make sure there’s no additives other than salt and vinegar.
+While every herbalist has their own version of fire cider, they all more or less include onions, garlic, ginger and horseradish.
+If you cannot find fresh horseradish then buy a jar of prepared horseradish, but read the ingredients and make sure there's no additives other than salt and vinegar.

 1/2 cup onions